 If you do not have a computer at home, consider buying 2 USB drives so that you can use one to keep a backup copy of your work.
 Don't lose them both at the same time!

-Hands-on topic, (in menu) where you will have Step-by-Step directions.
+Hands-on topic, (symbol in the menu) where you will have Step-by-Step directions.

 Tip - something you might find useful to know.

 Warning about possible problems.

 Problem and Solution, for what to do in case of trouble